-Salmonellosis is a disease caused by bacteria from the genus Salmonella and can infect most warm blooded animals.
+Salmonellosis is a disease caused by bacteria from the genus Salmonella and can affect mammals, birds and reptiles.
 Salmonellosis is a recognised zoonotic disease (i.e. it can be transmitted from animals to people).

 Signs of disease